lkoepsel/AVR_C/README.md

 A four state finite state machine which uses 2 pushbuttons, 2 red LEDs and 1 blue LED to move through states and indicate state status.
 One push button is *UP*, which moves through the states on being pressed, and the other push button is *ENTER*, which enters the state and in this case, lights a blue LED with varying intensity.
 The LEDs indicate the state in a binary fashion.
 ### melody:
 Fundamentally, the same as the melody sketch on the Arduino website.
 The changes made are those required for standard C vs. the Arduino framework.
 ### micros:
 Shows an example of using micros() to demonstrate how to measure time.
-Ticks are .5 microseconds, so a delay(10) would be 10 * 1000 / 2 = 5000 ticks.
-After 65,535 ticks, the clock rolls over to produce a Tock of milliseconds.
-To keep the overhead of printing/measuring to a minimum, the example stores the counts in an array.
+Micros are a form of the system time-keeping mechanism *ticks*.
+A tick is 62.5us, which means 16 ticks = 1us.
+Calling micros will provide a number in microseconds, however, it will rollover every 4milliseconds, so it can't be used for measuring an event longer than 4 milliseconds without accounting for the rollover.
 ### millis:
 Shows an example of using millis() to demonstrate the effectiveness of the delay command.
 Prints the time delta based on using a delay(1000).
 ### serialio:
 Simple character I/O test using the UART.
 The USB cable is the only cable required.
 See note in main.c, as program won't work with specific combinations of a board and serial monitor.
 Adafruit Metro 328 and minicom for example.